DIY Shaving Cream Recipe & Guide: Shave Naturally, Shave Safely!

 Take a look at the back of your shaving creams and lotions at home and try and read some of the ingredients that are contained in them.
 It’s almost impossible to pronounce most of them and even once you do manage to get around pronouncing these monolithic terms, understanding their effects is an entirely different matter.

-For instance, one of the most commonly found terms in almost any shaving cream/lotion (for both men and women) is ‘fragrance.’
+One of the most commonly found terms in almost any shaving cream/lotion (for both men and women) is ‘fragrance.’
 Now this many sound harmless at first glance, but the term is very general and doesn’t actually give you a clear indication of what that means.
 They’re often guarded as a trade secret and could contain any variety of chemicals that could have a number of harmful effects on your skin and health in general.

 Dangerous Chemicals Found In Shaving Cream